YellowRubberDuck/dwb-qutoquvi-with-scan/README.md

 that I can only play videos on such websites as youtube or vimeo.
 I wanted to play that  embedded videos, so when I get to the website with that I type :qutoquvi and it is immedietly streamed to mplayer.

+File autoquvi should be placed in your ~/.local/share/dwb/ directory